MycroftAI/skill-pairing/README.md

-## Pairing
+## Pairing Skill
-Connect your device to the Mycroft server
+Connect your device to the Mycroft server - [home.mycroft.ai](https://home.mycroft.ai/)

 ## Description
 The default backend to provide services for Mycroft users is